Support for Kinship Carers

 Woman and pre-school boy reading together

-Sharing stories with your child is a great way to have a moment of closeness, laughing and talking together.
-Find tips, videos and support for sharing stories and unlocking the benefits of reading below.
+Sharing stories with your child is a great way to have a moment of closeness and connection.
+Find tips, videos and support for unlocking the magic of stories below and on Kinship Compass.
+It can help build bonds, underpin stability and create moments of joy.

-This support has been developed with kinship carers and the charity Kinship as part of Kinship’s new training service for the Department for Education’s Kinship Care Strategy.
+This support has been developed with kinship carers and the charity Kinship as part of a new training service for the Department for Education’s Kinship Care Strategy.

-It is for all kinship carers in England including informal kinship carers, special guardians and Kinship foster carers.
-Find out more about the training service on Kinship Compass, an independent information hub for kinship carers.
+It is for all kinship carers in England including informal kinship carers, special guardians and kinship foster carers.
+New resources and training will be added regularly.

 Helpful links